Pherpher089/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+      sessions allow for data about the user to be stored on the server.
+This data can be used to authenticate a user for an amount of time

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt hashes passwords so that they can not be stolen when being passed from client to server

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? bcrypt adds a string to the end of each hash called a salt and it helps to stop hackers from checking for the hash on rainbow tables

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? the three parts of a jason web token are the header, the payload and the secret.

 ## Minimum Viable Product